watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

    docker container ls -a
    ```

-3. From the content-web directory, open the Dockerfile for editing using Vim and press the "i" key to go into edit mode.
+3. Open the Dockerfile for editing using Vim and press the "i" key to go into edit mode.

    ```bash
    vi Dockerfile
    <i>
    ```

-4. Locate the EXPOSE line shown below, and add a line above it that sets the default value for the environment variable as shown in the screenshot.
+4. Locate the EXPOSE line shown below and add a line above it that sets the default value for the environment variable as shown in the screenshot.

    ```Dockerfile
    ENV CONTENT_API_URL http://localhost:3001